Title: | Refitting and Spatial Analysis in Archaeology |

 mixed.components.only |

 Logical.
-If TRUE, only the components with fragments from the two selected layers are returned.
-If FALSE, all the components of the two layers are extracted. |
+If TRUE, only the components with fragments from the two selected spatial units are returned.
+If FALSE, all the components of the two spatial units are extracted. |

 The default setting of the mixed.components.only